minarul24/message_cryptography/README.md

 # Message_to_be_encrypted_decrypted
-A message that is encrypted and decrypted
+A message is encrypted and decrypted.

-This program takes the alphabets to be used, a message and a key from the user as an input and then the message is encrypted and decrypted
+This program takes the alphabets to be used, a message and a key from the user as input and then message is encrypted and decrypted